 - Inflation (CPI):

 - FDI Inflow:

-Vanuatu’s economic freedom score is 56.4, making its economy the 116th freest in the 2019 Index.
-Its overall score has decreased by 13.1 points because of a nearly total collapse in fiscal health and sharply lower scores for government spending, government integrity, judicial effectiveness, and trade freedom.
-Vanuatu is ranked 26th among 43 countries in the Asia–Pacific region, and its overall score is now below the regional and world averages.
+Vanuatu’s economic freedom score is 60.5, making its economy the 97th freest in the 2021 Index.
+Its overall score has decreased by 0.2 point, primarily because of a decline in property rights.
+Vanuatu is ranked 18th among 40 countries in the Asia–Pacific region, and its overall score is above the regional average but below the world average.

 Waves of colonizers migrated to the South Pacific’s New Hebrides archipelago in the millennia preceding European colonization in the 18th century.
-The Republic of Vanuatu won independence from joint British–French administration in 1980 and is now a parliamentary democracy divided between its English-speaking and French-speaking citizens.
-Charlot Salwai of the Reunification of Movements for Change (RMC) became prime minister in 2016 following snap elections called after 14 members of parliament were convicted of bribery.
+The Republic of Vanuatu won independence from joint British–French administration in 1980 and today is a parliamentary democracy divided between its English-speaking and French-speaking citizens.
+President Tallis Obed Moses has held office since 2017, and Prime Minister Bob Loughman was elected to office in 2020.
 Vanuatu is heavily dependent on agriculture, particularly subsistence farming, and tourism, which comprises 40 percent of the economy.
-The majority of reconstruction work to recover from 2015’s destructive Cyclone Pam, which had a devastating impact on tourism, Vanuatu was struck by the Category 5 Cyclone Harold in April 2020.
+Having barely recovered from 2015’s destructive Cyclone Pam, which had a devastating impact on tourism, Vanuatu was struck by the Category 5 Cyclone Harold in April 2020.

 Vanuatu imposes no individual or corporate income tax.
-Taxes include a value-added tax and import duties.
-The overall tax burden equals 16.3 percent of total domestic income.
-Over the past three years, government spending has amounted to 39.1 percent of the country’s output (GDP), and budget deficits have averaged 7.7 percent of GDP.
-Public debt is equivalent to 48.4 percent of GDP.
+Taxes include a value-added tax.
+The overall tax burden equals 18.0 percent of total domestic income.
+Government spending has amounted to 35.7 percent of total output (GDP) over the past three years, and budget surpluses have averaged 3.9 percent of GDP.
+Public debt is equivalent to 50.7 percent of GDP.